MargauxDelporte/MargauxDelporte.github.io/courses.md

 title: "Courses guided as a teaching assistant"
 ---
 ## Weill Cornell Medicine
-* 'HBDS 5008: Biostatistics II', MS in Biostatistics and Data Science,Weill Cornell Medicine, 2024-2025
+* 'HBDS 5008: Biostatistics II', MS in Biostatistics and Data Science, Weill Cornell Medicine, 2024-2025

 ## KU Leuven
 * 'E0C56A: Clinical Scientific Preparation for the Master's Paper', Master of Medicine, KU Leuven, 2019-2025